howardosborne/locust_for_jmeter_users/simple_example.md

 ![charts](./images/vscode_web_charts.png "charts")

-*One nice feature of Locust is being able to dynamically change the number of concurrent users.
+A nice feature of Locust is being able to dynamically change the number of concurrent users.
+We can do this by clicking the 'Edit' link and setting the new values.

 ![change user count](./images/change_user_count.png "change user count")

 ## Analysing results